The New Jerusalem—a Pattern for Living—Foundation of the Apostles and Prophets

-Gems have no light source of their own and their beauty can only be beheld when the light is absorbed by it and only the color that is not absorbed is reflected.
-We are reflecting qualities of God as we absorb the light of His love.
-When we absorb the Love of God something of His character is reflected through facets of our particular personality and experience.
+Gems have no light source of their own, and their beauty can only be beheld when the light is absorbed by it.
+Only the color that is not absorbed gets reflected.
+We are reflecting on the qualities of God as we absorb the light of His love.
+When we absorb the Love of God, something of His character reflects through facets of our particular personality and experience.

-Then God said, “Let Us make man in Our image, according to Our likeness;. . . ~ Genesis 1:26
+Then God said, “Let Us make man in Our image, according to Our likeness . . .

-We were originally designed to be reflections of His goodness and character.
+We were initially designed to be reflections of His goodness and character.

-We reflect which ever realm we dwell in. flesh, the man of dust or spirit, the heavenly man.
+We reflect which every realm we dwell; Flesh, the man of dust or spirit, the heavenly man.

 Each stone is individual and unique.
-His love is not generic.
+God's love is not generic.
 We are not a speck in a sea of faces.
 Every human being that has submitted their lives to Him becomes another facet and reflection of His light and glory.
-Whatever material we are made of we will be the only one of its kind.

-*“Taken from "All the Apostles of the Bible" by Herbert Lockyer.
+1"All the Apostles of the Bible" by Herbert Lockyer.
 Copyright 1972 by Zondervan Publishing House.
 Used by permission of Zondervan. www.zondervan.com”

 © 2010 Tamarajo